 I'll bet you're wondering about my past.
-How did a lovely dog like myself end up here at Wayside?
-Well, I have quite a story.
+I have quite a story.
 I spent some time at another shelter, where they enrolled me in the "Puppies for Parole" program.
 I was taught basic obedience, such as "sit", "down", and "shake".
 And they housetrained me and crate trained me there too.
 It was a sweet setup and my prison partner helped me so much to be a good family dog.
 He told me I helped him learn about unconditional love and loyalty, so I guess it was a great deal for both of us!

 Soon I found myself graduating from the program and on to better things.
 By that I mean a new home!
 A family with 3 young kids adopted me and loved me for 9 months.
-Yes, it was hectic and chaotic at times, but I loved them and they said I was a wonderful dog.
-The only problem they had was when they left me outside by myself for long periods of time.
-I would get bored, jump the fence, run to the front porch and wait for them to let me back in.
+While I loved my family, they left me outside by myself for long periods of time and I would get bored.
+So I would jump the fence, run to the front porch and wait for them to let me back in.
 I wanted to be with my pack in the worst way and was lonely all by myself!
 And when my mom got pregnant with her 4th child, I ended up back at the shelter.
 It was just too much for her to deal with.

 In my new home, I'd love to be part of the action!
 I want to live and experience life with you.
 But I won't constantly bother you for attention, not at all.
 I'm your partner, but I'm not needy.
 I'd love a daily walk or run or hike.
 I need a home without cats or other small furry animals.
 My breed sees these guys as prey, so we don't do well with them.

 When you come to meet me, please remember that it takes me just a while to warm up to you.
 You might not see immediate fireworks with me, like you do with some other dogs.
 But once we do connect, it will be forever, I promise.
-I've had a busy but sometimes lonely life so far, and I deserve a family who wants to keep me forever and love me and make me feel safe.
-That's all I want.
-I want you, and I hope you want me too.
+Love, Miss Bella

 Adoption fee: $125